greywillfade/sally/content/about/work.md

 ## What I'm interested in

-Should I end up moving on from Monzo I'd be interested in Engineering Director-level roles at organisations which have a mission and values that I believe in.
+I'm interested in Engineering Director-level roles at organisations which have a mission and values that I believe in.

 I enjoy working at places where the people are smart and kind, where I can learn and experience new things, where the culture is inclusive and challenges itself to be better.